 - Step three is to stop and think about what you are tasting.
 For most who say they can’t taste the flavors in a wine, this is what is missing.
 So many of us drink but don’t take the time to stop and think about what is in our mouth or what lingers after swallowing.
 When you are thinking about what flavors are in the wine ask yourself where you might have tasted this before or what this taste reminds you of.

 Below are some of the categories of flavors inspired by the WSET Level 3 approach to tasting wine that would be a really good starting points to try to identify the broader categories of flavors.
 As you read through the list think about the difference in taste characteristics for each broad category (citrus fruit vs tropical fruit) and how those might taste in wines you have had in the past.
-Again, the goal is first to just identify the broad categories (“I taste red fruit with spice”), not necessarily the details behind the categories or where the flavors originated from.
+Again, the goal is first to just identify the broad categories (“I taste red fruit with spice”), not necessarily the details behind the categories or from where the flavors originated.

 - Florals: Primarily found in the smell, do you smell anything that reminds you of flowers, either fresh cut or, if the wine is older, potpourri?